pscally1005/pscally1005.github.io/_posts/recipes/ground-meat/2023-12-04-pesto-pita.markdown

 - sauce
 - paste
 - brown rice
+- pita bread
+- whole wheat
 Description: This dish features a spinach and tomato paste pesto sauce, mixed into some vegetables and ground turkey.
-It goes well inside of a pocket pita, like with my <a href="pita">Whole Wheat Pita Bread</a>.
+It goes well inside of a pocket pita, like with my <a href="/recipes/pita">Whole Wheat Pita Bread</a>.
 It's also great served on top of some brown rice, or just on its own.
-Nutrition facts are just for the filling, not including any rice or bread.
+Nutrition facts are for the filling including a piece of pita bread per serving
 Instructions:
 - Spray a large pan with a touch of oil, and saute the spinach over medium heat until fully cooked, about 5-10 minutes, covered